rzuppur/sparkweaver.core/README.md

 - Node tree must be a directed acyclic graph.
 - Nodes run in ticks evaluated from the destination node.
-- Nodes must evaluate all inputs at every tick. **_Skipping ticks breaks delays!_**
+- Nodes must evaluate all inputs at every tick (otherwise delays would break, for example).
+Node output may be requested multiple times in a single tick.
-- Tick length is not defined but assumed to be around 24ms, the time it takes to send one full 512 byte DMX packet.
+- Tick length is not defined but assumed to be around 24ms, the time it takes to send one full 512-byte DMX packet.
 That's about 42 FPS.
 You can have faster updates by sending less than 512 bytes.

 ### Tree format